jerryryle/rogueportal/docs/index.md

 ```
 It's a light security precaution to ensure that someone cannot execute methods we don't expect.

-In the second virtual server, these lines look for the iOS-specific method of setting the user agent to check for a captive portal and it returns the redirect that iOS expects:
+In the `default` virtual server, these lines look for the iOS-specific method of setting the user agent to check for a captive portal and it returns the redirect that iOS expects:
 ```text
     if ($http_user_agent ~* (CaptiveNetworkSupport) ) {
         return 302 http://go.rogueportal;
     }
 ```
-This iOS-specific method might not be strictly necessary since we use a default redirect to catch any unexpected request and redirect it.
+This iOS-specific method is not be strictly necessary since we use a default redirect to catch any unexpected request and redirect it.
 But I've included it in case you'd like to see how to do something iOS-specific.

-See the [`nginx` documentation](http://nginx.org/en/docs/) to understand the rest of the settings in this configuration file.
+See the [`nginx` documentation](http://nginx.org/en/docs/) to understand the rest of the settings in these configuration files.

 #### Test `nginx` before moving on
 Unless your Raspberry Pi has a secondary, wired network connection, your Raspberry Pi will lose internet access once you complete the rest of the steps, so it's worth ensuring that the web server is up and running first.
+From a browser on a computer or mobile device that's on the same network as your Raspberry Pi, navigate to your Raspberry Pi's IP address using HTTP (e.g. if your Raspberry Pi has IP address 10.0.0.6, go to http://10.0.0.6).
+If nginx is working, you will see the Rogue Portal's website load.
+If not, go back and double-check that you followed all steps up to this point correctly.

 ### Create a `wpa_supplicant` configuration to create an access point
 Start by creating a configuration file that will tell `wpa_supplicant` to create a wireless access point.
 Use this command to create a new configuration file: